 A Phoenix Grid Texture is used to read the Grid RGB data from the simulator.
-Then 3 Color Correct nodes are connected to Phoenix Grid Texture (one for each color channel) and used as masks in a V-Ray Blend Material with 3 different materials used as coats.
+Then each color channel of the Phoenix Grid Texture (the red, the green and the blue) are used as masks in a V-Ray Blend Material with 3 different materials used as coats.

 Additionally the effect is enhanced by V-Ray Environment Fog under the water arc.